Hydrodynamics and survivability during post-main-sequence planetary engulfment: Applications to planetary engulfment

-After the SB is destroyed, the timescale for the luminosity to return to its original value is roughly the energy transport timescale at the point of destruction.
-The energy transport timescale becomes shorter as the star ascends the RGB.
+After SB destruction, the timescale for the luminosity to return to its original value is roughly the energy transport timescale at the point of destruction.
+The energy transport timescale at the point of destruction becomes shorter as the star ascends the RGB\@.
 For a given star, more massive SBs, which tend to also be denser as a result of the mass-radius relation, will result in a longer increase in luminosity because they survive deeper into the envelope.
-For a model of the Sun evolved to a radius of $10R_\odot$, the timescales for increased luminosity range from ${\sim}\qty{1}{\year}$ for a $1M_\text{Jup}$ planet to ${\sim}\qty{5000}{\year}$ for a $50M_\text{Jup}$ brown dwarf, as shown in Figure~\ref{fig:luminosity}.
-On the other hand, for a model of the Sun at the tip of the RGB, the timescales range from ${\sim}\qty{1}{\year}$ to ${\sim}\qty{25}{\year}$ for the same range of SB masses.
+For a Sun-like star evolved to \( 10R_\odot \), the time it takes for the star to return to its original luminosity ranges from \( {\sim}\qty{1}{\year} \) for a \( 1M_\text{Jup} \) planet to \( {\sim}\qty{5000}{\year} \) for a \( 80M_\text{Jup} \) brown dwarf, as shown in Figure~\ref{fig:luminosity}.
+On the other hand, for a model of the Sun at the tip of the RGB, the time ranges from \( {\sim}\qty{1}{\year} \) to \( {\sim}\qty{25}{\year} \) for the same range of SB masses.